 So I don’t make this statement lightly: The Path Sykes PX 5-inch Short are the best running shorts on the market right now.

 In this article, I’ll break down all our favorite shorts and do my utmost to rank the best running shorts you can buy.
 But when it comes to running shorts, “best” is really subjective.
-Running short preferences are incredibly personal and varies from person to person.
+Running short preferences are incredibly personal and vary from person to person.

 So if you have a favorite, please let us and your fellow runners know in the comments.
 We’ll update this article over the years to stay on top of the best running shorts on the market.